campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="text--secondary">A Xenoblade Chronicles 2 scene in which Pyra and Rex have just been introduced to Tora's maid-outfit-wearing robot <span style="text-decoration: line-through;">slave</span> "companion".
 Silly and fun?
 Maybe.
 Something you'd want to share with your coworkers?
 Definitely not.</span>
 </div>

 I'm not here to shame people for enjoying sexiness and silliness, but for a series like *Xenoblade Chronicles*, scenes like this are incongruous with the seriousness of the game's conflict.
-Is this an epic sci-fi novel, or a harem-style romantic comedy?
+Is this an epic sci-fi novel, or a harem-style romantic comedy? <span class="spoiler">As [this insanely-controversial](https://knowyourmeme.com/photos/2408708-xenoblade-chronicles-3) end-game scene suggests, maybe it *is* a harem-style comedy?</span>

 *Xenoblade Chronicles 3*, thankfully, swings the pendulum back towards *Xenoblade 1's* more-mature tone.
 The developers themselves have confirmed that this tone shift is intentional; regarding the character design process, they had this to say: